bergberg/singlefactorgaussian/article.md

 $$\text{RWA}  \propto \left( \text{PD}_{\text{stressed}} - \text{PD}_{\text{lta}} \right)$$

 where $\text{PD}_{\text{lta}}$ is the bank's estimate of the long term average yearly default probability of an exposure, typically conditioned on counterparty and loan-specific factors and $PD_{\text{stressed}}$ is the 'stressed' PD, which corresponds to the 99.9$^{\text{th}}$ percentile of the distribution of an assumed single risk factor representing systemic risk, i.e., a risk factor which determines the amount of correlation between defaults and which is assumed to fluctuate year by year.
-See the [intro](#introduction) for less information.

 Model specification